rust-lang/rfcs/active/0000-allocator.md

 ```

 But we do not want to impose the burden of supporting a tracing
-garbage collector on all users: if a type does not contain any
+garbage collector on all users; if a type does not contain any
-GC-managed pointers (and is not itself GC-managed),
-then the code path for allocating an instance of
+GC-managed pointers (and is not itself GC-managed), then the code path
-that type should not bear any overhead related to GC.
+for allocating an instance of that type should not bear any overhead
+related to GC, and it should be *simple* for a user to write an
+allocator to support that use case.

 To provide garbage-collection support without imposing overhead on
 clients who do not need GC, this RFC proposes a high-level type-aware